Legionnaires' Disease Compensation Claims

 How JMW Can Help

-Our expert solicitors will work with you to understand exactly how the disease has affected you, what sacrifices you have had to make in your life and where you have been out of pocket as a result.
-Once we know all of this, we will work hard to get you the compensation that realistically addresses all of these sacrifices and puts you back in the position you would have been, were it not for your illness.
+Our expert solicitors will work with you to understand exactly how the disease has affected you, what sacrifices you have had to make in your life, and to what extent you have been left out of pocket as a result.
+Once we know all of this, we will work hard to get you the compensation that realistically addresses all of these sacrifices and puts you back in the position you would have been in, were it not for your illness.

 If you have travelled abroad on a package holiday, or have enjoyed a staycation in the UK, you have protection under the relevant regulations.
 We can help you claim compensation from your tour operator if you contracted Legionnaires’ disease in your hotel abroad.
 If you didn’t travel as part of a package holiday, you may still be able to bring your claim against the responsible insurer in the UK.